LeenM444/Buses/README.md

 6) Go to Mapbox.com, create an account and request your own API access token for the Real-Time Map
 7) Copy and paste your API access token into mapanimation.js where the code says 'YOUR ACCESS CODE HERE'
 8) Refresh your Internet browser to see the marker move from bus stop to bus stop.

+# Road Map of Future Improvements
+I would like to improve this demo by allowing the user to choose from various transit authorities at the onset and various routes, and then have those routes shown in real-time.

+# License
+MIT License

+Copyright (c) 2022 Aileen Marquez

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.